Walking in Faith: Overcoming Doubt in Our Lives

 Confidence: Trusting the character of the One who spoke.

 The Prime Mover of the universe—the Uncaused Cause—not only set the cosmos in motion but sustains it moment by moment.
-And this same God invites His children to trust Him fully—to step out, knowing the ground beneath their feet was spoken into existence by His word.
+This same God invites His children to trust Him fully.
+We are asked to step out, knowing the ground beneath our feet was spoken into existence by His word.

 The Awakening of the Sons and Daughters